 Upon completion of your program, you will graduate with a respected, accredited degree or certificate from a University of Wisconsin campus—just like students who attend class on campus.
 These programs are created by UW faculty using the same rigorous standards as traditional programs.

 Our programs are a style of learning called competency-based education – or ‘CBE’ – which focuses on demonstrating what you know and what you can do.
-You are assessed on your ability to demonstrate mastery over a particular topic or skill – not based on how much time it takes to you achieve that mastery.
+You are assessed on your ability to demonstrate mastery over a particular topic or skill – not based on how much time it takes you to achieve that mastery.

 In traditional education, you register for 15 week semesters and even if you know the material and want to go faster, or you feel you don’t quite grasp it and need extra time, you are stuck to the professor’s timeline.
 In CBE, you control the pace you move and it is entirely based on your ability to show you’ve mastered a topic.
 That’s where your prior experience comes in handy – if you already know something, you can demonstrate mastery on the assessments much quicker!